Home Healthcare FAQs, Information & Answers

 Will I always have the same caregiver?

 Neighbors makes every effort to send the caregiver with whom you are familiar.
 If your regular caregiver is unable to work a scheduled shift due to illness or some other emergency, we will do everything possible to find a suitable substitute.
 Naturally, we will keep you informed of any changes.
+You may choose to cancel service for that visit if your regular caregiver is unable to come as scheduled.

 What are the advantages of using a caregiver service such as yours over hiring someone from the newspaper or a referral service (private caregivers)?

-All Neighbors caregivers are full employees, and the company handles all employment taxes.
+All Neighbors caregivers are employees of our company, and the company handles all employment taxes.
 Our caregivers are also fully insured and bonded and are covered by Worker's Compensation.
 All caregivers go through an intensive screening process, have 24/7 access to supervision and receive personalized training at your home.
 If you do hire privately, it is important to use a payroll service to ensure that all federal, state, and Social Security taxes are being paid; otherwise, the government will come to you for payment of past due taxes and penalties – not the caregiver.
 You may also be liable for injuries that are sustained in your home by a private caregiver.

 Why should I choose your service over another in my area?